ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-If the client instance indicates that it can [redirect to an arbitrary URI](#request-interact-redirect) and the AS supports this mode for the client instance's request, the AS responds with the "redirect" field, which is a string containing the URI to direct the end user to.
+If the client instance indicates that it can [redirect to an arbitrary URI](#request-interact-redirect) and the AS supports this mode for the client instance's request, the AS responds with the "redirect" field, which is a string containing the URI for the end user to visit.
 This URI MUST be unique for the request and MUST NOT contain any security-sensitive information such as user identifiers or access tokens.